apache/drill/_docs/sql-reference/sql-window-functions/030-ranking-window-functions.md

 The functions do not take arguments, however the empty parentheses are required.

 OVER clause
 The window clauses for the function.
 The OVER clause cannot contain an explicit frame specification, but must include an ORDER BY clause.
-See Window Function Syntax for OVER clause syntax.
+See [Window Function Syntax]({{site.baseurl}}/docs/sql-window-functions-introduction/#syntax) for OVER clause syntax.

 ## Examples
 The following examples show queries that use each of the ranking window functions in Drill.
-See Window Function Examples for information about the data and setup for these examples.
+See [Window Functions Examples]({{site.baseurl}}/docs/sql-window-functions-examples/) for information about the data and setup for these examples.

 ### CUME_DIST()